About Atlanta Hartsfield-Jackson International Airport (ATL)

-ATMs can be found throughout the terminals and concourses, and there is a bank branch in the atrium area of the domestic terminal.
-Bureaux de change kiosks are located in the domestic and international terminals, and within concourse E.
+ATMs can be found throughout the terminals and concourses, and there is a bank branch in the atrium area of the Domestic Terminal.
+Currency exchange kiosks are also available in several of the concourses.

 A good choice of restaurants, bars and fast-food outlets offer a wide variety of international cuisine in both terminals and within the concourses.
 These include a steakhouse in the domestic terminal's atrium and a seafood bar in the international terminal.

 Numerous gift and souvenir shops, designer outlets and newsagents are located in the terminals and concourses.
 Duty-free shopping is available for international passengers.

 The lost and found office is located on the upper levels of the north and south sides of the Domestic Terminal.
 There are no luggage storage services available at the airport.

 Other facilities at Hartsfield-Jackson Atlanta International Airport include a chapel, medical centre and AED units.

 There are numerous airline lounges for business-class passengers.
 Meeting rooms are available at the on-site Renaissance Concourse Atlanta Airport Hotel (tel: +1 404 209 9999; www.marriott.com) and other hotels in the vicinity.